nicknobad/ForecastPowerDemand/README.md

-# Half-hourly Forecast Power Demand in UK for the next 2 weeks
+# Half-hourly Forecast Power Demand in UK for the next 2 weeks using the scikit-lean ML models

 Work in progress in terms of splitting the big script into modules and making it more functional